nmccarty/idris2-tutorial/src/Tutorial/Functions1/Operators.md

 ## Infix Notation for Non-Operators

-In Idris, it is possible to use infix notation for regular binary functions, by wrapping them in backticks.
+In Idris, it is possible to use infix notation for regular binary functions by wrapping them in backticks.
 It is even possible to define a precedence (fixity) for these and use them in operator sections, just like regular operators:

 ```idris
 infixl 8 `plus`